 North Melbourne Guys, is this our first Mauritian wine bar and restaurant?
 Nagesh Seethiah, a young chef with time at Bar Liberty, is making a smart move, by combining how he likes to eat, with the cuisine he knows and loves.
 Once a pop-up and now a restaurant, Manze has opened it’s doors up on Errol Street, in North Melbourne.
 Currently only catering for a set menu, Seethaih guarantees that you’ll get “a great taste of Mauritius with the best produce & wine we can get our hands on”.
 They source everything sustainably and ethically, right from their garnishes, to their seafood, to their wine.
 Book here.

-Flinders Lane Nomad has officially opened Melbourne, with the preparation of this modern Middle Eastern Sydney favourite has been almost two years in the making.
+Flinders Lane Nomad has officially opened in Melbourne, and the preparation of this modern Middle Eastern Sydney favourite has been almost two years in the making.
 Set down in the former Ezard site — a basement space on Flinders Lane — the transformation is dramatic and pretty stunning.
 They’ve stripped it back to its minimal, concrete bones, with just enough light to give it an airiness, but not too much light for a sexy basement dining experience.
 The menu is built out with signature dishes from Executive chef Jacqui Challinor and even some of Head chef Brendan Katich’s own too.
 Think house-made ricotta, served baked, with a salty side of anchovies and roasted bullhorn peppers, or cold-smoked mussels, glistening with peppery oil and toum (garlic and lemon-heavy yoghurt) to be served on top of a potato rosti.
 Yummo.
 Book a spot now, via the NOMAD website.

 Some say sandwiches are really having their moment, but did they ever go out of style?